jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

     * With the stratify option, the 50/50 split for any given personality pair of the entire dataset, is maintained for the test users and train users meaning y_train and y_test both have an even split for each personality pair

-- The implications of independence is that the accuracy score of the full myers briggs prediction (one out of 16) can be aproximated by multiplying the accuracy scores for a selected model for each pair.
+- The implications of independence is that the accuracy score of the full myers briggs prediction (one out of 16) can be aproximated by multiplying the accuracy scores of a selected model for each pair.
+The operation looks like this: (acc_1\*acc_2\*acc_3\*acc_4)

 - Besides enforcing independence, the even split of one personality vs the other for a personality pair is critical to build a model with no popularity bias.